Haweanah/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv /tmp/betty /tmp/my_first_director is the script to Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty is the script to delete the file betty rm -r /tmp/my_first_directory is the script to delete the directory my_first_directory that is in the /tmp directory
+mv /tmp/betty /tmp/my_first_director is the script to Move the file betty from /tmp/ to /tmp/my_first_directory rm /tmp/my_first_directory/betty is the script to delete the file betty rm -r /tmp/my_first_directory is the script to delete the directory my_first_directory that is in the /tmp directory cd - is the script that changes the working directory to the previous one